Petrosian

 Petrosian Half-Light Radius

-The half-light radius contains half of the galaxy’s total flux.
-To compute the half-light radius, we find the total flux (flux at r_total_flux) and divide it by half to find the “half flux” or “half-light”.
+) and divide it by half to find the “half flux” or “half-light”.
 We then find the pixel closest to the half-light value and define it as the half-light radius.
-Please note that interpolation is used between the inputted flux radii to find the radius that best matches the half-light flux.
+Please note that interpolation is used between the input flux radii to find the radius that best matches the half-light flux.

-We can use the r_half_light_arcsec function, by passing it a WCS object, to compute the half-light radius in arcsec.
+function, by passing it a WCS object, to compute the half-light radius in arcsec.

 [11]: